Purchasing Power Parity (PPP): Understanding The Concept & Its Global Impact

 Who Uses PPP?

 The idea behind PPP is that, in an ideal world, exchange rates between two currencies should equalise the prices of identical goods and services across countries.
-For example, if a cup of coffee costs $5 in the United States and £3 in the United Kingdom, PPP suggests that the exchange rate should adjust to reflect this price difference.
+For example, if a cup of coffee costs $5 in the United States and £3 in the United Kingdom, PPP suggests adjusting the exchange rate to reflect this price difference.
 If it doesn’t, it indicates that one currency may be over- or undervalued compared to the other.

 Several groups rely on PPP for their analyses and decision-making processes.
 These include: